Full Circle Song: The Byrds version

 In late 1972, prior to the Dutch release of Roadmaster, Clark decided to re-record "Full Circle Song" for inclusion on the Byrds' reunion album, since, at that time, the song was gathering dust in the A&M tape vaults.
 During the reunion recording sessions, the song was renamed "Full Circle" and, for a time, it provided the album's working title.
 Ultimately, the album would be released with the eponymous title Byrds, as Clark was uncomfortable with his song being used as the title track in case the public mistakenly assumed that it had been written specifically for the reunion.
 Clark confirmed that this was not the case during a 1979 interview with Byrds' biographer, Johnny Rogan: "I'd already recorded that song a couple of years earlier [sic] and it wasn't really written about anything specific.
 It was just an idea I had."

 The Byrds' recording of the song is similar in feel to the Roadmaster version, with Rogan commenting on the addition of a soaring David Crosby harmony vocal, while Byrds expert Tim Connors described it as "a strong country rocker" highlighted by mandolin playing from the Byrds' bassist, Chris Hillman.

+Record World said that it "fulfills all expectations of the tasty, tuneful singles for which quintet is famous" and has "terrific production by David Crosby."

 Following the release of the reunion album, "Full Circle" was issued as a single on April 11, 1973, with "Long Live the King" as the B-side.
 The single failed to reach the Billboard Hot 100, but it appeared at number 109 on the magazine's Bubbling Under Hot 100 Singles chart; it missed the UK Singles Chart altogether.
 On August 8, 1975, in the UK the song was re-released as a single, but again, it failed to chart.